 Taggert was twirling his moustache, a habit that Roderick was having difficulty ignoring.
 Roderick turned away in order to regain his concentration.
 He wasn’t sure what to make of this evidence, but just talking about the clues aloud had gotten his brain into gear.

-“Why were Connor’s guests murdered?” he asked rhetorically, thinking aloud.
+“Why were Connor’s guests murdered?” he asked, thinking aloud.
 “Was it an attack on the upper class?
 Or was there a single target, the rest merely collateral damage?
 Is it possible that the masqueraders were murdered only to cover up another murder?”

 Taggert said nothing, but he seemed to be following along well enough.
 He was nodding thoughtfully, even though Roderick was talking at a dizzying pace.